-The leadership of Huntsman Cancer Institute at the University of Utah (HCI) created disease-oriented research teams (DOTs) to make the most of HCI discoveries that can improve care for cancer patients.
-The DOTs enhance coordination and collaboration across research disciplines.
-Huntsman Cancer Foundation provides financial support for DOT research projects, which are awarded each year through a competitive, peer-reviewed process.
+The leadership of Huntsman Cancer Institute at the University of Utah (HCI) created disease centers to make the most of HCI discoveries that can improve care for cancer patients.
+The disease centers enhance coordination and collaboration across research disciplines.
+Huntsman Cancer Foundation provides financial support for disease center research projects, which are awarded each year through a competitive, peer-reviewed process.

 - Basic scientists study how cells become cancer.